What is cosmetic surgery?

 In some cases, a procedure may qualify as both reconstructive and cosmetic.
 In these “gray areas,” partial coverage may be possible with special consideration by the insurer.
 Eyelid surgery, for example, may qualify for partial coverage if the excess eyelid skin is obstructing the patient’s vision.
 Individuals should discuss their condition with Dr. Goldberg to determine if there may be potential for coverage.

-For more information about plastic, cosmetic, and reconstructive surgery, or if you wish to schedule a complimentary consultation with Dr. Goldberg, please contact us today.
+For more information about plastic, cosmetic, and reconstructive surgery, or if you wish to schedule a consultation with Dr. Goldberg, please contact us today.